julianadiasvs/word/www/wp-content/plugins/updraftplus/readme.txt

     along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

-Furthermore, reliance upon any non-English translation is at your own risk.
-UpdraftPlus can give no guarantees that translations from the original English are accurate.
+Reliance upon any non-English translation is at your own risk; UpdraftPlus can give no guarantees that translations from the original English are accurate.

-We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/
+We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.16.25: Fix Dropbox deletion bug.
+* 1.16.47: Various compatibility tweaks and improvements.
 A recommended update for all.